brentdmiller/deepquor/readme.txt

 The larger data structures and interfaces are as follows: qPosition - qposition.[h,cpp]
-  * An encoded position intended to use as few bytes as possible
+  * An encoded position; encoding intended to use as few bytes as possible

-  qPositionInfo - posinfo.[h,cpp]
+  qPositionInfo - qposinfo.[h,cpp]
-  * Holds all cached info known about a position.
+  * Holds all information that gets cached regarding a position.
   * positionHashes point to these

-  qPositionHash - poshash.[h,cpp]
+  qPositionHash - qposhash.[h,cpp]
   * Structure for looking up/storing positions we've seen & associated data.
     This holds evaluations of positions for reference when searching for not just the current move but for future moves as well.